kcsheng/SampleApp/README.md

-# SampleApp experoment with rails
+# SampleApp experiment with rails

 To get started with the app, clone the repo and installed the gems required: